Get informed. Be prepared. Stay connected.

 • Gasoline for cars and generators

-3. Know where to go in case of long power outages.
+3. Know where to go in the event a of long power outage.

-• If your home is vulnerable to extended power outages, or if members of your household have medical conditions that may worsen due to cold weather, make plans to evacuate to a safer location.
+• If your home is vulnerable to extended power outages, or if members of your household have medical conditions that may worsen due to cold weather, make plans to evacuate before the storm to a safer location.
 It could be too dangerous to drive once freezing temperatures hit.

 • If you’re sheltering in place, close off unimportant areas of the house and stick to a few rooms to maximize heat retention.